brilliantlabsAR/docs/monocle/hardware.md

 ## Display

 The display used in Monocle is a Sony [ECX336CN](https://www.panelook.com/ECX336CN_Sony_0.23_OLED_overview_51733.html) micro OLED.
 It features **640x400 RGB pixels**, and is optically bonded to the main housing which directs the image into the users eye.
 The result is a transparent floating display with a **20° field of view**.
-About the size of a table display at arms length.
+About the size of a tablet display at arms length.

 ![Diagram of the Monocle display light path](/monocle/images/monocle-display-fov.png)